adrianhelvik/resource-pebble/README.md

 The responses can be changed by extending the express response object with a provide method.
 I am planning to develop response provider middleware for express.
 The functionality required for this is enabled in this module.
-To enable custom throughout your app.
+To enable custom throughout your app you can use the stripped down implementation specified below.

 ### Response api
 `res.response(responseType:String, data: ANY)`